sayemimtiaz/sayemimtiaz.github.io/index.md

 published: true
 ---

-#### Research Agenda
+#### Current Engagement
-I am currently focusing on software engineering for AI and ML systems.
-Specifically, I am working to promote modularity in deep learning that offers many benefits, such as efficient reengineering of large models, modular reasoning and verification, etc.
+As a Ph.D. student at <a href="https://www.iastate.edu/">Iowa State University</a>, I am currently conducting research in AI Engineering under the guidance of Dr. Hridesh Rajan in the Software Design lab.
+My research focuses on enhancing the evolvability and modularity of deep learning models, with a specific emphasis on leveraging modularity to improve the maintainability, comprehensibility, and reusability of large-scale models such as language models (LLMs).
+In my most recent study, presented at the International Conference on Software Engineering in 2023, I investigated the decomposition of sequential models, demonstrating the reusability facilitated by modularity.

 #### Short Biography
 I am currently pursuing my Ph.D. in the <a href="https://www.cs.iastate.edu/">Department of Computer Science at Iowa State University</a>, where I am a fourth-year student.
 I am currently a member of the <a href="https://design.cs.iastate.edu/">Laboratory for Software Design</a>, where I work under the guidance and supervision of Dr. Hridesh Rajan.